alimmeek/arm-hackathon/task-3/README.md

 # Task 3

+## Dashboard
-- The homepage allows requests for stock information
+- The homepage allows requests for stock information.
+It shows the gain / loss relative to the date that the stock was bought, and the latest stock value.

--
+## Graph
+- The grpah shows stock information for the last 100 days.